*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 The son of a shopkeeper, Coolidge climbed the Republican ranks from city councilman to governor of Massachusetts.
 As president, Coolidge sought to remove the stain of scandal but otherwise continued Harding’s economic approach, refusing to take actions in defense of workers or consumers against American business.
 “The chief business of the American people,” the new president stated, “is business.”
 One observer called Coolidge’s policy “active inactivity,” but Coolidge was not afraid of supporting business interests and wealthy Americans by lowering taxes or maintaining high tariff rates.
 Congress, for instance, had already begun to reduce taxes on the wealthy from wartime levels of 66 percent to 20 percent, which Coolidge championed.4

 While Coolidge supported business, other Americans continued their activism.
 The 1920s, for instance, represented a time of great activism among American women, who had won the vote with the passage of the Nineteenth Amendment in 1920.
 Female voters, like their male counterparts, pursued many interests.
 Concerned about squalor, poverty, and domestic violence, women had already lent their efforts to prohibition, which went into effect under the Eighteenth Amendment in January 1920.
 After that point, alcohol could no longer be manufactured or sold.
 Other reformers urged government action to ameliorate high mortality rates among infants and children, provide federal aid for education, and ensure peace and disarmament.
 Some activists advocated protective legislation for women and children, while Alice Paul and the National Woman’s Party called for the elimination of all legal distinctions “on account of sex” through the proposed Equal Rights Amendment (ERA), which was introduced but defeated in Congress.5National politics in the 1920s were dominated by the Republican Party, which held not only the presidency but both houses of Congress as well.
-In a note passed to American reporters, Coolidge announced his decision not to run in the presidential election of 1928.
-Republicans nominated Herbert Hoover, an orphan from Iowa who graduated from Stanford, became wealthy as a mining engineer, and won a deserved reputation as a humanitarian for his relief efforts in famine-struck, war-torn Europe.
-Running against Hoover was Democrat Alfred E. Smith, the four-time governor of New York and the son of Irish immigrants.
-Smith was a part of the New York machine and favored workers’ protections while also opposing prohibition and immigration restrictions.
-Hoover focused on economic growth and prosperity.
-He had served as secretary of commerce under Harding and Coolidge and claimed credit for the sustained growth seen during the 1920s; Hoover claimed in 1928 that America had never been closer to eliminating poverty.
-Much of the election, however, centered on Smith’s religion: he was a Catholic.
-And not only was he a Catholic, he opposed Protestant America’s greatest political triumph: Prohibition.
+Coolidge decided not to seek a second term in 1928.
+A man of few words, “Silent Cal” publicized his decision by handing a scrap of paper to a reporter that simply read: “I do not choose to run for president in 1928.”
+That year’s race became a contest between the Democratic governor of New York, Al Smith, whose Catholic faith and immigrant background aroused nativist suspicions and whose connections to Tammany Hall and anti-Prohibition politics offended reformers, and the Republican candidate, Herbert Hoover, whose all-American, Midwestern, Protestant background and managerial prowess during World War I endeared him to American voters.6 Hoover focused on economic growth and prosperity.
+He had served as secretary of commerce under Harding and Coolidge and claimed credit for the sustained growth seen during the 1920s.
+“We in America to-day are nearer to the final triumph over poverty than ever before in the history of any land,” he said when he launched his 1928 presidential campaign.”
+Given a chance to go forward with the policies of the last eight years, and we shall soon with the help of God be in sight of the day when poverty will be banished from this nation.”7 Despite Hoover’s claims–which, after the onset of the Great Depression the following year, would seem farcical–much of the election centered on Smith’s religion and his opposition to Prohibition.
 Many Protestant ministers preached against Smith and warned that he would be enthralled to the pope.
 Hoover won in a landslide.
 While Smith won handily in the nation’s largest cities, portending future political trends, he lost most of the rest of the country.
-Even several solidly Democratic southern states pulled the lever for a Republican for the first time since Reconstruction.6
+Even several solidly Democratic southern states pulled the lever for a Republican for the first time since Reconstruction.8

 III.
 Culture of Consumption